ICS491TeamLucio/lucio.github.io/index.md

 config/     # holds configuration files, such as settings.development.json .gitignore  # don't commit IntelliJ project files, node_modules, and settings.production.json
 ```
-However we will be focusing heavily on the app folder that contains nearly 90% of the file contents.
+However, we will be focusing heavily on the app folder that contains nearly 90% of the file contents.
 The config/settings.development.json file contains the login information for the user that connects with the UH network.
 Each directory has its own sub-index that shows all the files in that directory which will be further explained in "Import conventions".

 The app/ directory has this top-level structure: